What Are Google’s Local Ranking Factors & How to Improve Yours?

 - Engage with followers and respond to messages.

-local partnerships and collaborate with nearby businesses.
+- Promote local partnerships and collaborate with nearby businesses.

 Final Thoughts

-optimised content, online reputation management, and strategic local engagement.
+Improving your local SEO ranking requires a combination of optimised content, online reputation management, and strategic local engagement.
 By focusing on Google’s key ranking factors—relevance, distance, and prominence—you can increase your visibility in search results and attract more local customers.

 Start optimising today to dominate your local market!